hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 ```

 The `org.hydpy.openda.HydPyStochModelFactory` uses the same XML file format as `org.openda.blackbox.wrapper.BBStochModelFactory`,
-for the model configuration (here `main.xml`).
+as the model configuration (here `main.xml`).
 However we need to use the HydPy specific `org.hydpy.openda.HydPyModelFactory`  instead of the usual `org.openda.blackbox.wrapper.BBModelFactory`.

 Usually, the _model.xml_ file refers to two additional configuration files, the
 _stochModel.xml_ and _wrapper.xml_.
 However, the HydPy wrapper generates